 A sequel to the 2012 Steven Soderbergh-directed original Magic Mike, Magic Mike XXL picks up the story three years after the extraordinaire Mike left his male stripper life and starts his furniture business.
-As he tries to settle down, he receives a call from one of his friend that their former boss Dallas is no more.
-Mike rushes to join his friends in a hotel hoping to attend the funeral, but he finds the remaining King of Tampa in their own self, and the news of Dallas’ death as all hoax.
+As he tries to settle down, he receives a call from one of his friends that their former boss Dallas is no more.
+Mike rushes to join his friends in a hotel hoping to attend the funeral, but he finds the remaining King of Tampa in their own self, and the news of Dallas’ death is all hoax.

-On the road to their final show, with whistles stops in Jacksonville and Savannah to renew old acquaintances and make new friends, Mike and his mates learn some new moves and shake off the past in surprising ways.
-The idea of making it all big certainly lives up to the title of the film with hunky male strippers, their masculine identity and above all their love to entertain women.
+On the road to their final show, with whistles stops in Jacksonville and Savannah to renew old acquaintances and make new friends, Mike, and his mates learn some new moves and shake off the past in surprising ways.
+The idea of making it all big certainly lives up to the title of the film with hunky male strippers, their masculine identity, and above all their love to entertain women.

-Watch the Movie Trailer – Magic Mike XXL Film
+Watch the Movie Trailer – Magic Mike XXL

 Channing Tatum as the male stripper “Magic Mike” gets back into the game in style.
-The moment you heard the bass kick soundtrack of ‘Pony – Ginuwine’ and the moves of Tatum all over his workshop; you’ll be assured that this is going to be hell of a show.
-There is all over muscular talk and yes a bit too talkie in the middle but probably this was necessary for character building.
+The moment you heard the bass kick soundtrack of ‘Pony – Ginuwine’ and the moves of Tatum all over his workshop; you’ll be assured that this is going to be a hell of a show.
+There is all-over muscular talk and yes a bit too talkie in the middle but probably this was necessary for character building.

 Starring: Channing Tatum, Joe Manganiello, Amber Heard, Donald Glover, Matt Bomer, Gabriel Iglesias, Kevin Nash, Adam Rodriguez

-Genre: Comedy, Drama, Musical
+Genres: Comedy, Drama, Musical

-Directed by: Gregory Jacobs
+Directed by Gregory Jacobs

 Cinematography Steven Soderbergh